Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Main result: Hanson-Wright inequality for sparse sketches

-In this section, we present our main result, which bounds the number of samples from a multivariate distribution needed to produce a \textit{gaussianized} sample, i.e., one that is close to a sub-gaussian random design in terms of the total variation distance.
-Our result relies on the same gaussianization procedure that arises in the classical central limit theorem, but we deliberately relax the target distribution to sub-gaussian so that we can obtain a stronger convergence guarantee.
+In this section, we present our main result, showing that certain sparse sketching operators produce data sketches whose distributions are nearly indistinguishable from sub-gaussian random designs.

-As there are a number of closely related notions of sub-gaussianity, we clarify the notation here, with a more detailed discussion in Section~\ref{s:background}.
-We say that a variable $X$ is $K$-sub-gaussian if its corresponding sub-gaussian Orlicz norm is bounded by $K$, defined as $\|X\|_{\psi_2} = \inf\{t>0:\,\E\,\exp(X^2/t^2)\leq 2\}$.
+As there are a number of closely related notions of sub-gaussianity, we clarify this here, with a more detailed discussion in Section~\ref{s:background} (see Figure \ref{f:hierarchy} for an illustration of different sub-gaussian properties).
+We say that a variable $X$ is $K$-sub-gaussian if its corresponding sub-gaussian Orlicz norm, i.e., $\|X\|_{\psi_2} = \inf\{t>0:\,\E\,\exp(X^2/t^2)\leq 2\}$, is bounded by $K$.
 For a random vector, perhaps the simplest and most popular model of sub-gaussianity is to assume that it has independent sub-gaussian entries.
 However, entry-wise independence is a fairly strong assumption.
-The multivariate sub-gaussian norm, i.e., $\|\x\|_{\psi_2}=\sup_{\v:\|\v\|=1}\|\v^\top\x\|_{\psi_2}$, is a popular relaxation that allows for sub-gaussian vectors with dependent entries (we call them $K$-sub-gaussian vectors).
-However, this notion is too weak for some applications, e.g., in high-dimensional statistics, or to obtain our least squares result (Theorem \ref{t:main-app}).
-These settings often rely on the following strictly stronger property, satisfied by random vectors with independent sub-gaussian entries, called the Hanson-Wright inequality.
-Below, $c$ denotes an absolute constant. \begin{lemma}[Hanson-Wright inequality, {\cite{rudelson2013hanson}}] Let $\x$ have independent $K$-sub-gaussian entries with mean zero and unit variance.
+The multivariate sub-gaussian norm, i.e., $\|\x\|_{\psi_2}=\sup_{\v:\|\v\|=1}\|\v^\top\x\|_{\psi_2}$, is a popular relaxation that allows for sub-gaussian vectors with dependent entries.
+However, this notion is too weak for some applications, e.g., in high-dimensional statistics \citep{bai2010spectral}, or to obtain our least squares result (Theorem \ref{t:main-app}).
+These settings often rely on a stronger property, called the Hanson-Wright inequality, which has seen significant interest in the literature \cite[e.g.,][]{hsu2012tail,rudelson2013hanson,adamczak2015note,vershynin2020concentration,bamberger2021hanson}.
+In the classical version given below \citep[due to][]{rudelson2013hanson}, the inequality is established for vectors with independent sub-gaussian entries, however, in our main results, we demonstrate that it is applicable far beyond that setting.
+In the following statement, $c$ denotes an absolute constant. \begin{lemma}[Hanson-Wright inequality] Let $\x$ have independent $K$-sub-gaussian entries with mean zero and unit variance.
 Then, it satisfies the Hanson-Wright inequality with constant $K$:

 \end{lemma}